Why you should visit Málaga? 5 reasons

 To be honest, Málaga wasn’t originally on my radar.
 However, when we were looking to escape the winter blues, we started searching for the sunniest spots in Europe.

 Naturally, the South of Spain topped the list.
-With over 300 days of sunshine a year, Málaga is officially one of Europe’s sunniest cities.
-This makes it the perfect destination to soak up some much-needed warmth, so we booked our tickets moments later!
+Málaga quickly became a front-runner, boasting 320 days of sunshine a year and a reputation as one of Europe’s sunniest cities.
+It felt like the perfect place to soak up some much-needed warmth, so we booked our tickets moments later.

 Málaga truly lives up to its "Costa del Sol" name.
 Whether you are visiting in the heat of summer or looking for a bright winter escape, the weather practically guarantees a good mood.